nocomplexity/FreeAndOpenMachineLearning/generatedfiles/mlframeworks.md

 :link-type: doc
 {octicon}`eye;1em;caption-text` **Deeplearning4J**
 ^^^
-Use and reuse Deeplearning4J solutions
+Use and reuse the Deeplearning4J solution
 +++
 [More »](deeplearning4j)
 :::